PetropoulakisPanagiotis/Multi-View-RGB-based-Recognition-and-Reconstruction/README.md

 ### Architecture
 ---
-We input 3 randomly sampled views to the pre-trained MobileVNetV3-Large \cite{mobile}.
+We input 3 randomly sampled views to the pre-trained MobileVNetV3-Large.
 Then, our network splits into two heads used for classification and reconstruction respectively.
 The classification head is efficiently implemented by adding 2 linear layers.

 <p align="center">
 <img src="data/multi.png" width="720px" height="370px">